ethereum/consensus-specs/sync/optimistic.md

 ### When to optimistically import blocks

-A block MUST NOT be optimistically imported, unless either of the following conditions are met:
+A block MAY be optimistically imported when either of the following conditions are met:

 1. The justified checkpoint has execution enabled.
 I.e.,